IzzyLeech/Moto-Junkie/README.md

 ### Info

-The info has three area of content, upcoming races, championship leader and latest result.
+The info has three areas of content, upcoming races, championship leaders, and the latest result.

 The First area upcoming races will showcase all remaining races of the championship season.
-An images will be partnered with this section showing the track of the next races.
-Inforamtion showing is date of race, country of races and name of the track.
+Images will be partnered with this section showing the track of the next races.
+Information showing is the date of the race, country of race and name of the track.

 ![Upcoming Races](wireframe/upcoming-races-section.png)

 The second area championship leader will show the 1st 2nd and 3rd riders that are leading the championship.
 An image of the Moto GP will be partnered with this section.
-Inforamtion showing in this section are image of rider, name of rider, bike that they ride and points total.
+The information shown in this section is the image of the rider, the name of the rider, the bike that they ride, and points total.

 ![Championship Leader](wireframe/leader-section.png)

-The final area latest result will give inforamtion of the last races that was competed.
-An video will be showcase beside this area to show highlights of the race.
-Inforamtion showing in this section will include podium posistion, name of rider and bike of rider.
+The final area's latest result will give information on the last races that were competed.
+A video will be showcased beside this area to show highlights of the race.
+The information shown in this section will include podium position, name of rider, and bike of rider.

 ![latest Result](wireframe/result-section.png)